gvenezia/regl-layouts-playground/README.md

 The layouts are functions that modify the x and y positions of the points by using a combination of wave functions (sin, cos, etc.) and randomly generated numbers.
 Experiment with these parameters to change the layouts.
 Simply copy a layout with a new name to create a new layout.

 ### What's the use of creating arbitrary layouts with regl?
-Isolate regl's capabilities and parameters makes it easier to learn.
+Isolating regl's capabilities and parameters makes it easier to learn.
 The next step could be to integrate regl with D3 and bind actual data to the points on the screen.

 ### Customization
 Various parameters at the top of `app.js` are provided for easy experimentation: